nhtnhanbn/nhtnhanbn.github.io/_repository/msa23.md

 ### Update 26/9/2023 - shock resignation rocks the adult Labor Left - 13 days until polls open

 The most senior member of the Victorian Labor Left, and the Victorian Labor Party, announced their unexpected resignation today.
 Over the next few days, the Labor factions will jostle and negotiate for their replacement and other senior positions.

+### Update 29/9/2023 - nominations confirmed - 10 days until polls open

+Nominations have been finalised.
+The **Who is running?** section above has been updated.
+3 Change, 7 Social Justice (including their Authorised Officer), 7 Together, and the independent Indigenous Officer candidate's nominations were ruled ineligible for a variety of reasons.
+Last year, Together had only 1 invalid nomination despite more nominations in total, so they are a bit less tight this year.

+### Update 29/9/2023 - student politician enters adult election - 10 days until polls open

+Following the resignation of the most senior member of the Victorian Labor Left from the Victorian Parliament, a by-election will be held to determine their replacement.
+The Victorian Socialists candidate in the by-election has also nominated for NUS Delegate, Queer Officer and Student Welfare Committee on the Social Justice ticket in the 2023 MSA elections.
+This individual was previously elected NUS Delegate in 2021 on the Restore Democracy at Monash ticket, came 3rd of 4 candidates on primary vote for President in 2020 on the Student Fightback – Climate Action ticket, and lost elections in 2019 on the Climate Action ticket and in 2018 on the Left Action ticket.

 ### Documents